Saint Hripsime Church: Current church and Komitas's inscriptions

-The seventh century historian Sebeos recounts that Catholicos Komitas demolished the small martyrium and constructed the present church in the 28th year of the reign of the Sassanian king Khosrow II, which has been calculated as the year 618, a dating which has been near-unanimously accepted.
+The seventh-century historian Sebeos recounts that Catholicos Komitas demolished the small martyrium and constructed the present church in the 28th year of the reign of the Sassanian king Khosrow II, which has been calculated as the year 618, a dating which has been near-unanimously accepted.
 (Note: Some scholars have placed it circa 618, such as Stone and Kouymjian in 617, Maranci in 618/619, Donabédian "between ca 617 and ca 628."
 Armen Kazaryan suggested "construction could have taken place between 613 and 620.")
 Vagharshapat was under Roman (Byzantine) rule at the time.
 Two inscriptions attest to Komitas's role in its construction.
 A number of scholars maintain that Komitas, also a hymnographer, may have been the architect of the church.
 Murad Hasratyan suggests that his identification as "builder" in one of the inscriptions indicates that Komitas himself was the architect.
 One of the most important monuments of medieval Armenia, it represented a "major construction of real artistic significance".

 The church contains two engraved inscriptions in the erkat‘agir uncial script recording Catholicos Komitas's role in its construction.
 (Note: There are two other inscriptions on the western façade which are heavily weathered, with only individual letters legible, which Karo Ghafadaryan and Aleksandra Eremian attributed to Catholicos Komitas.)
-These inscriptions, undated but conventionally attributed to 618 (Note: 616/617) and 628 respectively, are the second oldest surviving Armenian inscriptions after the Tekor Church inscription (c.
+These inscriptions, conventionally dated to 618 (Note: 616/617) and 628 respectively, are the second oldest known Armenian inscriptions after the Tekor Church inscription (c.
 478–490).
 (Note: The inscriptions of Hripsime are explicitly called the second earliest Armenian inscription by Greenwood, Michael E. Stone, and Arsen Harutyunyan.
 The Tekor inscription is now lost.)